IqraaaGhafoor/cybersecurity-lab-hub/100_day_cybersecurity_challenge/README.md

 # 100-Day Cybersecurity Challenge

 Welcome to my **100-day cybersecurity challenge**!
-This repository serves as a log where I document my learning journey through various aspects of cybersecurity.
+This directory serves as a log where I document my learning journey through various aspects of cybersecurity.
 Each day will bring new challenges, concepts, and tools that I will explore and reflect upon.

 ## Purpose of the Challenge 🎯
 The goal of this challenge is to: